 Travelling with anxiety can be daunting at the best of times, but going to a foreign country is even worse, at least it is for me.
 Now that I’ve been to a foreign country without the comfort of my mother and after my diagnosis of anxiety, I feel I can provide real and decent advice about surviving in a foreign country when you have anxiety.

-This doesn’t necessarily mean the day-to-day plans on your holiday, but rather accommodation, transport, insurance etc. Make sure you have all your documents, and transport sorted before going otherwise it will be full on panic mode when you reach the airport.
+This doesn’t necessarily mean the day-to-day plans on your holiday, but rather accommodation, transport, insurance etc. Make sure you have all your documents, and transport sorted before going otherwise it will be full-on panic mode when you reach the airport.
 I get myself a folder with all the important documents (boarding passes, train tickets, passports etc.) so I can see I have it all in one place.
 No scrambling for things, less panic.

 2. Avoid Travelling at Peak Times

-3. Find a Safe Space
+3. Find a Safe Space To Survive